sfigg/commercialization-public/docset/manufacture/desktop/add-desktop-apps-wth-spps-sxs.md

 These packages are automatically included in the recovery tools.
 When you apply SPPs to a Compact OS system, the applications in that SPP are single-instanced automatically to save space.

 We recommend that each time you capture a new Windows desktop application, you start with a clean, freshly-installed Windows image, in audit mode.

+**Notes*

+* To add these apps to the taskbar and start menu, you'll need to update the LayoutModification.xml and TaskbarLayoutModification.xml files that you added earlier in [Lab 1f: Add universal Windows apps, start tiles, and taskbar pins](add-universal-apps.md).
+New versions of these files can simply be copied into the image or to the destination device directly.

 ### Tip: Use Virtual machines (VMs)
 VMs can be a huge time-saver when capturing multiple classic applications.
 Rather than reinstalling each time, use checkpoints to quickly bounce back to the clean, freshly-reinstalled state.
 We con't cover the steps in this lab, but here's the general steps: